Explore highlights of our vast museum collections.

 Located in the Allen Atrium, the Don and Neva Dixon Rountree Visual Vault contains curated displays designed to tell stories and provide selections from the broad collections of the Atlanta History Museum and Kenan Research Center.
 These presentations contain artifacts and material culture acquired by Atlanta History Center over more than 95 years, including textiles and fashion, decorative arts, photography, and books and other publications.

-The current display features the work of fashion designer and native Atlantan Ann Moore.
+The display featured the work of fashion designer and native Atlantan Ann Moore.
 Moore’s earliest inspiration came from seeing hand-sewn doll clothes that belonged to one of her childhood playmates.
-Moore’s grandmother was her first sewing teacher and she was taught using a Singer machine operated by foot pedals.
-After graduating valedictorian from Booker T. Washington High School in 1938, Moore attended Spelman College as an economics major, graduating in 1943.

 This display featured artifacts and archival items related to the history of the Chattahoochee River, including stories of the region’s Indigenous peoples to current uses and issues.